 These are the features I look for when evaluating free product analytics tools:

-- Detailed user segmentation: the ability to get granular when analyzing user groups
+- Detailed user segmentation: the ability to get granular when analyzing user groups for detailed behavior data

 - Automatic data capturing: effortless gathering of information to aid the evaluation process